sijiao-liu/customer-car-prediction/README.md

 ### 1. Car Category Prediction Using Machine Learning: Leveraging Demographic and Purchase Data for Classification

-This project focuses on using machine learning techniques to classify which category of car (e.g., SUV, sedan) a customer is likely to purchase, based on demographic factors such as age, income, gender, and historical purchase data.
-The goal is to build an accurate predictive model that assists in understanding consumer preferences in car categories.

 ### 2. Predicting Vehicle Purchase Price with Regression Models: Analyzing Customer Spending Behavior Based on Income, Gender, and Region

-This project aims to develop regression models to predict how much a customer is likely to spend on a vehicle.
-It analyzes key features such as income, gender, region, and other socio-economic variables to model the purchasing power and spending patterns of car buyers.